Friday 28 June 2024

 In my search I inevitably found other orchids.The always fascinating Bee Orchid was present in good numbers, its flowers a marvel of mimickry on their strange convoluted stem and surprisingly hard to see amongst the escarpment's grasses.

-Most spectacular of all were the Pyramid Orchids.Unmissably colourful, the pyramid of rich, bright pink flowers almost glows with the depth of colour, as it is held aloft amongst the waving grasses on a long, firm stalk of green.
-Unlike the spotted orchids each plant is spaced well apart from others of its kind, the plants appearing to prefer to grow in isolation and maintain its own space which only serves to enhance their individual beauty.
+Most spectacular of all were the Pyramid Orchids.Unmissably colourful, the pyramid of rich, bright pink flowers almost glows with the depth of colour, as it is held aloft amongst the waving grasses on a long and firm stalk of green.
+Unlike the spotted orchids each plant is spaced well apart from others of its kind, the plant appearing to prefer to grow in isolation and maintain its own space which only serves to enhance their individual beauty.
 However in other locations I know they can grow closer.

 I walked the particular part of track I had been directed to and found the bench that was also mentioned in the directions and there were two Musk Orchids right by the track.
-I realised later that I must have walked past several others that were not so obvious but hey ho the main thing was I had found two at least.
+I realised later that I must have walked past several others that were not so obvious but not to worry, the main thing was I had found two at least.
 One was a good height for a Musk Orchid, being almost almost five inches high.
 The other next to it somewhat shorter.

 Once the honours had been done and the unremarkable duo photographed I could relax and enter the spirit of the place.
 I had achieved all that I wanted but was loathe to leave such a pleasant spot.
 Having planned this trip and made the journey I felt I should give it more of my time as I would undoubtedly feel unfulfilled if I left now.Thirty years is a long time and the Musk Orchids deserved better of me!

 I slowly walked the track again, back and fore, even descending down the steep slope a little way and as usually happens I began to find many more Musk Orchids hiding discretely in the grass.
 A minority were so tiny they hardly made it above ground but most were around a couple of inches high and usually in twos or threes although occasionally I found a larger grouping and in one case up to eleven were together.
-I had to lay on the warm ground to photo them at ground level they were so small.
+At times I had to lay on the warm ground to photo them from ground level they were so small.

 I counted over a hundred but there were many more, of that I am sure, hidden in the grass. their pale greenish yellow flowers hardly making them conspicuous.
 I reflected that their inconsequential presence and unremarkable colour was probably their salvation in that they are so easily overlooked unless specifically searched for and as a consequence are left undisturbed.